Emmett Till's family calls for justice after finding an unserved arrest warrant in his case - KESQ

 The warrant was discovered last week by a five-member search group led by members of Till’s family, including Deborah Watts and her daughter Terri.
 An image of the warrant, provided to CNN by the foundation, charged J.W.
 Milam, Roy Bryant and Bryant’s then-wife — identified in the document as Mrs. Roy Bryant — with kidnapping and orders their arrests.
 The warrant is dated August 29, 1955, and signed by the Leflore County Clerk.

-The two men were acquitted of Till’s murder soon after by an all-White jury, though they later admitted to the killing in an interview with Look magazine.
-Milam died in 1980 and Bryant died in 1994, but his widow — now Carolyn Bryant Donham — is still alive, and Emmett Till’s family hopes the warrant will lead to her arrest and, ultimately, justice.
+The two men were acquitted of Emmett’s murder soon after by an all-White jury, though they later admitted to the killing in an interview with Look magazine.
+Milam died in 1980 and Bryant died in 1994, but his widow — now Carolyn Bryant Donham — is still alive, and Emmett’s family hopes the warrant will lead to her arrest and, ultimately, justice.

 “Justice has to be served,” Watts told CNN, adding, “Emmett led us to it.
 I know that in my heart.”